We can never think highly enough of our baptism.

 God.
 But he is not capable of destroying it.
 I certainly cannot nullify God’s

-promises; cannot wipe out the heading which he has written over my life.
+promises; I cannot wipe out the heading which he has written over my life.

 It follows me as an accusation—but also as a promise.
 I have an